w3f/polkadot-spec/docs/id-weights.md

 - `req_index`: the index which is assigned to the registrar.

 - `max_fee`: the maximum fee the requester is willing to pay.
-The judgement fee varies for each registrar.
+The judgment fee varies for each registrar.

 Studying this function reveals multiple design choices that can impact performance, as it will be revealed by this analysis.